Bo-Ning/Bayesian-sparse-PCA/README.md

 # Bayesian-sparse-PCA
-Computational methods for Bayesian sparse PCA
+dPX-EM and dPX-CAVI algorithms for Bayesian sparse PCA